Tennessee vs. Vanderbilt NCAA Football Odds, Plays and Insights | November 27, 2021

 - Tennessee's games this year have gone over the total in eight out of 11 opportunities (72.7%).

-- In games that Tennessee amasses over 459.6 yards, the team is 4-2 against the spread and 5-1 overall.
+- In games that Tennessee picks up over 459.6 yards, the team is 4-2 against the spread and 5-1 overall.

-- This year, the Volunteers have 11 turnovers, four fewer than the Commodores have takeaways (15).
+- The Volunteers have turned the ball over 11 times this season, four fewer than the Commodores have forced (15).

 - Find the latest spread and moneyline odds for Tennessee at SISportsbook.